-Our “Ask a Question” mailbag: Why You Should Not Name Your Child Life Insurance Beneficiary.
+From our “Ask a Question” Mailbag: Why You Should Not Name Your Child Life Insurance Beneficiary.

 “I want to protect my child from a potential divorce.
 I don’t want my daughter-in-law to end up with my money.
 So, should my life insurance name my children as beneficiary?”